-For nearly 40 years, there is the small backyard theatre in Kreuzberg.
+For more than 40 years, there is the small backyard theatre in Kreuzberg.
 The roots of the Ratibor Theatre go back to 70's.
 The history of the Theatre and the people behind it, somehow is representative for the history of the City of Berlin itself: from the highly politicized 1970's, the apocalyptic Kreuzberg of the 1980's, the end of the Berlin Wall to the post reunification era and the reality of a vibrating urban metropolis, that is still defining itself - all of that can be found in the history of The Ratibor Theatre.

 The first steps were made during a time in which politics influenced street life as well as the stages, under this influence interest and curiosity for new forms of theatrical expressions, beyond the classical directed theatre evolved.
 Initially a large, and very diverse group came together, Inspired by foreign avant-garde Theatre such as the Living Theatre in New York or the polish theatre theorist Jerzy Grotowski.
 This first phase can easily be compared to an experimental laboratory.
 From street theatre, experimental theatre, various theatre initiatives as well as political theatre an independent theatre collective evolved - The Ratibor Theatre.

 The name goes back to the Ratibor Straße in Kreuzberg, where the first room for rehearsals, and first performances was established.
 On the look out for a new venue the - to this day - ideal place was found in 1980 in Cuvrystraße at the Kerngehäuse.
 During the time the West-Berlin repair-occupation movement was at it's peak.
 Together with other projects and activists the former sewing machine factory was occupied and the venue was formed from a former industrial floor, into a venue that could easily host theatre, dance, music, Workshops etc.